taufei/mynutshahaFrakitsIsAFart/src/docs/Modding The Engine/Cutscenes or Dialogues.md

 You can also put an ``-end`` before ``-cutscene`` to make that cutscene appear at the end of the song.

 ### Dialogues
-go figure it out i'm too lazy to document everything.
+go figure it out i'm too lazy to document everything. c